1ridescent/PAD-sim/src/3.1.2/README.txt

 Steps:
 1. Download the .zip file and un-archive it.
-2. Open up Terminal, go to the directory, and type "javac *.java" (without the quotes).
-This compiles the Java programs.
+2. Open up the program called Terminal, and go to the directory.
 3. I built a few teams and dungeons already.
 Try playing one of those first.
 Type one of the following into Terminal: "java game < game-adk-supers", "java game < game-bastet-ooh", "java game < game-horus-ooh".
 4. If you want to build your own teams and dungeons, you can do one of the following:
 	4.1.
 Type "java game", and the program will start asking for input.
 Look at one of the input files I made (such as "game-adk-supers") to get an idea of how the input works.